How to identify your competencies

 If you’re not sure about what you can do and what you want to do, you won’t be able to present it clearly to potential employers who place great emphasis on YOU being able to tell them about what competencies you have that are relevant to the specific job.

-It’s therefore necessary that you clarify what your competences are before you begin writing a CV and cover letter.
+It’s therefore necessary that you clarify what your competencies are before you begin writing a CV and cover letter.
 Competence assessment is the foundation of your job search.

 In this video we cover the definition of a pitch, how to deliver your skills with examples and to whom.

-We distinguish between personal, social and professional competences.
+We distinguish between personal, social and professional competencies.

-Your professional competences are the most important part of the material you send to the companies, and those competences are what they are looking for.
-Professional competences cover the specialist knowledge you have from your studies and work experience within natural science, technology or IT.
+Your professional competencies are the most important part of the material you send to the companies, and those competencies are what they are looking for.
+Professional competencies cover the specialist knowledge you have from your studies and work experience within natural science, technology or IT.

-Your personal competences are curiosity, power of observation and creativity, for example.
+Your personal competencies are curiosity, power of observation and creativity, for example.

-Your social competences are collaboration, communication and coordination, for example.
+Your social competencies are collaboration, communication and coordination, for example.
 You won’t be called in for an interview because you “think creatively” – this is too fluffy and unspecific.
-You’ll be called in for an interview because you clearly presented the professional competences that the company needs.
-In our experience, those are the competences that IDA members have the most difficulty highlighting.
+You’ll be called in for an interview because you clearly presented the professional competencies that the company needs.
+In our experience, those are the competencies that IDA members have the most difficulty highlighting.

 Competence profile